Kingerthanu/Java_Astar_PathfindingFreeDraw/README.md

   This Java Project Was Made With JavaFX For The Window.

-  The Screen Is Divided Into A Equally-Sided 2d-Array Of Blocks In Which Will Represent Our Labrinths Playspace.
+  The Screen Is Divided Into A Equally-Sided 2D-Array Of Blocks In Which Will Represent Our Labrinths Playspace.

   A Block Is A Defined ClassType In Which Contains Its xy-Coordinates As Well As Its Type ID.
-It Also Encapsulates Its Behaivor When Detecting Differing Types Of Clicks On Itself By The Users Cursor (I.E. Changing Its Block TypeID From Wall -> Start, etc..
+It Also Encapsulates Its Behaivor When Detecting Differing Types Of Clicks On Itself By The Users Cursor (I.E. Changing Its Block TypeID From Wall -> Start, etc.).

   The Program Works Mainly Upon The Users Cursor.
 And Wishes To Use An A* Algorithm To Pathfind Throughout A User-Defined Labrinth; Showing The Resulting Path On The Screen.